-*New Delhi/Amritsar, Amritsar/New Dehli.
-New Delhi/Jaipur, Jaipur/Jodhpur, Udaipur/New Delhi
+*New Delhi/Amritsar, Amritsar/New Dehli, New Delhi/Jaipur, Jaipur/Jodhpur, Jodhpur/Udaipur, Udaipur/New Delhi

 Relax and enjoy the excellent service aboard your chosen airline as you wing your way to the cosmopolitan city of New Delhi, India.

 Begin your ascent to Amber Fort by elephant as you slowly climb the hillside that, together with the massive walls, helped protect the inner palaces and temples.
 It is a never-ending complex of inner halls and courtyards that literally come to life with the telling of its history by your private guide who will accompany you throughout the day.
 Descend the fort to drive through the old city where you will see the buildings of reddish stone giving title to the “Pink City”.
 Pass the Hawa Mahal or “Wind Palace”, primarily a façade that allowed the women of the court to privately view the gala processions.
-Return to your hotel to enjoy a leisurely lunch, and thereafter, continue your exploration with an afternoon visit to the City Palace where you will find an elaborate collection of period costumes and old weaponry.
+Enjoy a leisurely lunch at a popular local restaurant, and thereafter, continue your exploration with an afternoon visit to the City Palace where you will find an elaborate collection of period costumes and old weaponry.
+(B/L)

 Founded in 1577 by the fourth Sikh Guru Ram Das, Amritsar is the spiritual and cultural nerve center of the Sikh religion.
 This morning, visit the magnificent Golden Temple known by locals as Armanda Sahib.
 It is the holiest shrine of the Sikh community and a superb synthesis of Islamic and Hindu styles of architecture.
 The temple is surrounded by the holy waters of the Amrita Samovar.
 The holy texts of the Guru Grant Sahib are recited daily in the sanctum within this temple.
 The pool of water is said to have curative properties, and devotees travel here from across the world to bathe in its sacred waters.
 Visit the Central Sikh Museum, which houses paintings, coins, manuscripts and arms.